 Q. How are applications assessed?

-Every portfolio is reviewed by a panel of practising artists, critics and members of the School’s staff.
+Every portfolio is reviewed by The Selection Board which sits at various times throughout the application window, it is a panel of practising artists, critics and members of the School’s staff.
 The panel will offer places on a rolling basis, letting candidates know the decisions as soon as possible after they apply.
 Further information about our Admissions Policy can be found here.

 Q. Do you give feedback on applications?

 We are unable to offer feedback on individual applications.
 This is common practice across most of the UK’s major art schools.

 Q. Do students do written work as part of the course?

 There is no written component to the course.
 However, students do sustain a lively critical debate and the Critical Studies day will stimulates independent thinking and learning, with lectures and curated visits to print rooms, museums and contemporary galleries.

 Q. What qualification will I receive after finishing the year?